leojklarner/Q-SAVI/README.md

 ## Citation

-If you found our paper or code useful for your research, please consider citing it as:
+If you found our paper or code useful, please cite it as:

 ```
 @InProceedings{klarner2023qsavi,